 We have the 7 Phrases for Conveying Empathy in this 1-minute video that you can easily share with your employees!

 So often when a customer voices a complaint, we go right into information gathering.
 We ask the customer for her name, date code, invoice number, date of purchase, and perhaps a half dozen other questions.
 The problem with this approach is it sounds like an interview or worse, an interrogation.
-You can improve the customer experience by taking a few seconds to build rapport by simply expressing genuine empathy.
+You can improve the customer experience by taking a few seconds to build rapport by just expressing genuine empathy.

 Here’s a short video I created to explain more fully what I mean by acknowledging customer concern.
 It’s important to acknowledge concern when you’re trying to convey empathy and also when you’re dealing with unhappy customers.